muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m74t6)

+- Changed: if the option to store data by version number is enabled, the complete data folder will be versioned.
+This will in effect reset all data including configuration for every new version which may or may not be desirable but will keep a clean slate between versions.

+### (m74t5)
+- Interim release

 ### (m74t4)
 - Fix: on start, blank input shown on start in some cases, usually at first run.